How do I find the right licensed contractor?

 Ask to see a copy of the Certificate of Insurance, or ask for the name of the contractor's insurance carrier and agency to verify that the contractor has insurance.

-In California, if a contractor has employees, he/she is required to carry workers' compensation insurance.
+In California, if a contractor has employees, they required to carry workers' compensation insurance.
 The importance of this cannot be overstated.
 If a worker is injured working on your property and the contractor doesn't have insurance, you could be financially liable to pay for injuries and rehabilitation.
 Your homeowner's insurance may or may not cover those costs.
 You should check with your insurance carrier to make sure the workers' compensation insurance coverage being provided by the contractor is adequate.
 Learn more from the California Department of Insurance.

 Commercial general liability insurance is not required; however, it covers damage to your property.
-If the contractor does not carry general liability insurance, he/she should be able to explain how damage or losses will be; otherwise you or your insurance company could end up paying for damages.
+If the contractor does not carry general liability insurance, they should be able to explain how damage or losses will be; otherwise you or your insurance company could end up paying for damages.

 A licensed contractor must provide you with information regarding both types of insurance in your written contract.